Surgical Site Infection Prevention in Veterinary Surgery

 View ProtocolWound Management & Dressing

-Apply appropriate wound closure and primary dressing to protect the surgical site during the initial healing phase, minimize contamination from the environment, and facilitate early detection of complications.
+Apply appropriate wound closure, dressing, and bandage management to protect the surgical site during the early healing phase, minimize environmental contamination, support patient comfort, and enable regular reassessment.

 View ProtocolSSI Prevention Is Not One Thing